ppajer/node-module-manager/README.md

 ### Loading a module once

 Do you only need to call a module once and then remove all references to it to keep it from hogging memory?
 This project has you covered!
-You can simply pass a callback along with the name of the module it requires to ˙getModuleOnce()` and be rid of all traces outside of your callback function. *This method will warn you if you already preloaded the required module to highlight possible optimization issues.*
+You can simply pass a callback along with the name of the module it requires to ˙getModuleOnce()` and be rid of all traces outside of your callback function.
+If the module has been preloaded beforehand and you want to unload it after use, set the optional third parameter of the method to a truthy value - this will force unload the module after the callback has executed. *This method will warn you if you already preloaded the required module to highlight possible optimization issues.*

 ```
 const Manager = require('node-modules-manager').createManager('rootdir');